plipp/informatica-pfr-2017/README.md

 should be sufficient for attending the Workshop `IF PRO 02 Python für Wissenschaft und Forschung`.

+Also [A whirlwind tour of Python](http://www.oreilly.com/programming/free/a-whirlwind-tour-of-python.csp) is a good starting point.

 # Further Reading/Resources

 This Workshop is inspired by